 The holdable result set feature permits an application to keep result sets open after implicit or explicit commits.
 By default, the cursor controlled by the result set is held open after a commit.

-When you create a statement, you can specify that the result set will be automatically closed when a commit occurs.
+Starting with Java 2 Platform, Standard Edition, v 1.4 (J2SE), result sets can be created with close when a commit occurs option.
+Such result sets will be automatically closed when a commit happens.
 Result sets are automatically closed when a transaction aborts, whether or not they have been specified to be held open.

 To specify whether a result set should be held open after a commit takes place, supply one of the following ResultSet parameters to the Connection method createStatement, prepareStatement, or prepareCall: